meleu/tdd-ruby/hello-world.md

 end
 ```

-Run the tests and you'll see it pass.
+The tests should pass now.

 Time for _refactoring_.
 Let's take this opportunity to learn how to use the `case` statement.